-Do not use client affinities: Client affinities should not be used as a high availability solution for direct connections to DB2 for z/OS.
+Do not use client affinities: You should not use client affinities as a high availability solution for direct connections to DB2 for z/OS.
 Client affinities is not applicable to a DB2 for z/OS data sharing environment, because all members of a data sharing group can access data concurrently.
 A major disadvantage of client affinities in a data sharing environment is that if failover occurs because a data sharing group member fails, the member that fails might have retained locks that can severely affect transactions on the member to which failover occurs.

-Configuration of Sysplex workload balancing for non-Java clients
+Configuration of Sysplex workload balancing and automatic client reroute for non-Java clients

-To configure a non-Java client application that connects directly to DB2 for z/OS to use Sysplex workload balancing, you need to set values in the db2dsdriver.cfg file that specify a connection to an address that represents the data sharing group (for group access) or a subset of the data sharing group (for member-specific access), and that enable Sysplex workload balancing.
+To configure a client application other than a Java application that connects directly to a DB2 for z/OS server to use Sysplex workload balancing and automatic client reroute (ACR), set keyword values in the db2dsdriver.cfg file.

+These keyword values specify a connection to an address that represents the data sharing group (for group access) or a subset of the data sharing group (for member-specific access) and that enables Sysplex workload balancing and automatic client reroute.